LunyTangent/LunyTangent.github.io/events.md

 Most items are sold at any Trader tier now.
 You might get a really powerful gun or something on day 1 for example.

 Traders are also open 24/7!
-This is done primarily because days are now only 30 real world minutes in length, every other night is a horde night, and to give a bastion to players who might need a place to stay for a night.
+This is done primarily because days are now only 30 real world minutes in length and every other night is a horde night.
+So traders stay open to give a bastion to players who might need a place to stay for a night.
 Beware though, this doesn't stop the teleportation effect if you aren't already inside the base when night falls.
-Meaning that you leave the fenced area for any reason during a horde, you'll be completely exposed.
+Meaning that if you leave the fenced area for any reason during a horde, you'll be completely exposed.

 There are a couple of things that reduce visablilty as well.
 Something to look out for.